Luckin Coffee chairman defaults on loan, surrenders company shares

-HONG KONG/NEW YORK (Reuters) - Luckin Coffee (LK.O) Chairman Charles Zhengyao Lu and Chief Executive Jenny Zhiya Qian have handed over shares in the embattled Chinese coffee chain to lenders after a company controlled by Lu’s family defaulted on a $518 million margin loan, one of the banks said on Monday.
+HONG KONG/NEW YORK (Reuters) - Luckin Coffee (LK.O) Chairman Charles Zhengyao Lu and Chief Executive Jenny Zhiya Qian have handed over shares in the embattled Chinese coffee chain to lenders after a company controlled by Lu’s family defaulted on a $518 margin loan, one of the banks said on Monday.

 The default comes after Luckin, a major rival to Starbucks in China, said last week that much of its 2019 sales were fabricated, sending its shares plunging as much as 82% in U.S. trading and sparking an investigation by China’s securities regulator.